Cardiac MRI

 During a cardiac MRI:

-- The MRI technologist usually places electrocardiogram (EKG) electrodes (small tabs) on your child to synchronize the images with your child’s heartbeat.
+- The MRI technologist often places electrocardiogram (EKG) electrodes (small tabs) on your child to synchronize the images with your child’s heartbeat.
 Some children may have other monitors to track things like breathing and pulse during the scan.

 - If the doctor orders a cardiac MRI with contrast, a nurse gives your child an intravenous line (IV) before the scan.
 After taking some images without contrast, the technologist injects the contrast dye into the IV and takes more images.